HUIzoe/Electrical-Product-Sample-Sales-Data-Power-BI/README.md

 # Electrical-Product-Sample-Sales-Data-Power-BI

-# It made by Power BI 2021
+# Case study of Electrical Product Sales data by using Power Bi